-How can family members post bond for detainees?
+How can family members post bond for detained people?

 The person supplying the bond money must show proof of identity.
-This person (the obligor) is responsible for ensuring that the detainee presents him/herself before an officer or agent of ICE whenever a request is made.
+This person (the obligor) is responsible for ensuring that the detained person presents him/herself before an officer or agent of ICE whenever a request is made.

-All bonds can be posted from Monday to Friday, 9 a.m. - 3 p.m. at either of the following locations:
+All bonds can be posted from Monday to Friday, 9 a.m. - 3 p.m. at either of the following locations (if you live outside of Washington, see below):